plotly/plotly.github.io/_posts/style_layout/2016-08-12-how-to-add-annotations-in-plotly2.md

 live-graph: <iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~plotly2_demo/128.embed"></iframe>
 live-graph-image:

 steps:
  - title: Getting Started
    sub-steps:
     - copy: "Plotly has many great features to spruce up your graphs, including how to [add a logo](http://help.plot.ly/logos/), but did you know that you can also add notes or annotations to your plot?
 We've got a few to choose from, so let's go!"

  - title: Add Your Data
    sub-steps:
-    - copy: "The first step is to head to Plotly’s new online [workspace](https://plot.ly/create) and [add your data](http://help.plot.ly/add-data-to-the-plotly-grid/)."
+    - copy: "The first step is to head to Chart Studio's new online [workspace](https://plot.ly/create) and [add your data](http://help.plot.ly/add-data-to-the-plotly-grid/)."

  - title: Create Your Chart
    sub-steps:
     - copy: "After your data's been added, go to GRAPH on the left-hand side, then 'Create'.
 Choose your 'Chart type', and add your traces using the X and Y dropdown (this section is different depending on the chart type)."

  - title: The Annotation Section